-This post contains tips on how to pack light with kids and travel packing tips for families with children.
-If you want to also check our spring packing list head here
+Our best tips on how to pack light with kids and travel packing tips for families with children.

 What kind of packer are you: the ‘always be prepared one’, who doesn’t mind carrying around many bags if this means feeling equipped for all travel might throw at you, or the ‘travelling light’ kind of packer, who whizzes through security with one carry-on bag for the whole family?

 I belong to a category in between these two: I like to feel prepared (and to feel somehow fashionable when travelling), but I don’t like to carry around tonnes of stuff.